websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/sharing-forms-and-managing-submissions/sharing-forms.md

 ![The form link is shown in a banner when you click the Publish button.](./sharing-forms/images/08.png)

-To get the link after the banner disappears, or share the form's link by email, click the _Share_ button.
+To get the link after the banner disappears or share the form's link by email, click the _Share_ button.

 ![Get the URL from the Share screen.](./sharing-forms/images/03.png)